Linear structure on a finite Hecke category in type A: Construction of the -action.

-We will need the following elementary \begin{proposition} Let $D$ be a regular semisimple matrix in $\SL_n(\kk)$ with no eigenvalues equal to 1, let $P \subset \SL_n$ be a parabolic subgroup fixing a line $l$.
-If a pair of matrices $M, N$, $M$ unipotent and $N \in U_P(\kk)$ with $NM = D$, exists, then $l$ contains a cyclic vector for $D$.
-If it exists, such a pair is unique for a given $l$. \end{proposition} \begin{proof} Note that if $l$ does not contain a cyclic vector, for any $N' \in U_P$, $DN'$ preserves an $(n-1)$-dimensional subspace and acts as a constant not equal to one on the quotient by this subspace, so can't be unipotent.
+Thus Proposition \ref{sec:exter-powers-spring-1} together with property \ref{item:3} imply that ${\wedge^n\mathcal{C}_n \simeq 0}$, so that $\wedge^{n+1}\mathcal{S}_n \simeq 0$ and $\wedge^{n}\mathcal{S}_n \simeq \wedge^{n-1}\mathcal{C}_n$, which finishes the inductive step. \begin{proof}[Proof of Proposition \ref{sec:exter-powers-spring-1}] We will need the following elementary \begin{lemma} Let $D$ be a regular semisimple matrix in $\mathrm{SL}_n(\kk)$ with no eigenvalues equal to 1.
+Let $P \subset \mathrm{SL}_n$ be the parabolic subgroup fixing a line $l$.
+If a pair of matrices $M, N,$ with $M$ unipotent, $N \in U_P(\kk)$, and $NM = D$, exists, then $l$ contains a cyclic vector for $D$.
+If it exists, such a pair is unique for a given $l$. \end{lemma} \begin{proof} Note that if $l$ does not contain a cyclic vector, then for any $N' \in U_P$, $N'D$ preserves an $(n-1)$-dimensional subspace and acts as a constant not equal to 1 on the quotient by this subspace, so can't be unipotent.